UzumakiODZ/java-pattern-printing/README.md

 # java-pattern-printing
-This is a Java program to print pattern with a unique form
+This is a Java program to print pattern with a unique combination of space and a good logic